7 Proven Strategies to Reduce Equipment Downtime

 6. Use IoT Sensors on High-Value Assets

-For your most critical equipment, real-time condition monitoring is worth the investment.
-Vibration sensors, thermal cameras, and current monitors can detect anomalies hours or days before failure.
+For the most critical equipment, real-time condition monitoring is worth the investment.
+Vibration sensors, thermal cameras, and current monitors can detect anomalies hours or days before a visible failure.

 7. Conduct Root Cause Analysis on Every Major Failure

-When something does fail, don’t just fix it and move on.
-Ask: why did this happen?
+When something does fail, do not just fix it and move on.
+Ask why it happened.
 What could have prevented it?
-Document the answer and update your PM schedule accordingly.
+Document the answer and update the PM schedule accordingly.

 Each failure is data.
-Over time, this data becomes a competitive advantage.
+Over time, the data becomes a competitive advantage.

-The common thread across all seven strategies is visibility, knowing the state of your assets, your work orders, and your team in real time.
-That’s exactly what a modern CMMS provides.
+The common thread across all seven strategies is visibility: knowing the state of assets, work orders, and the team in real time.
+That is what a modern CMMS provides, and it is why organizations that implement a CMMS effectively see 25 to 30 percent reductions in unplanned downtime within the first year, with continued improvement in subsequent years as the data set grows.

 Explore Task360’s downtime reduction features →